jonahdf/elm-synth-sequencer/README.md

 elm make Main.elm --output=elm.js
 ~~~

-Open elm.js on your desired browser or server and enjoy!
+Run a server and enjoy!

 ### Or play around with it here!
 https://jonahdf.github.io/elm-synth-sequencer/